ocoretech/CTF-workbook/VulnTraining.md

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/bc087a2b-ab11-492f-89c5-3790ec0f365d)

-                                Flag 7 found by logging in Secret Portal subdomain
+                                Flag 7 found by logging in Secret Portal

 Head towards the billing subdomain we found during dnsrecon and try logging in with the credentials.
 It says that the password is invalid, use brute force and find ou the correct password.